Billing & rights

 Bottom line

 Most "surprise" medical bills people see in their mailbox in 2026 are either NSA-protected or eligible for the Good Faith Estimate dispute process.
-Disputing works far more often than people expect — CMS reports billions in balance-bill exposure already reversed since 2022.
+Disputing works far more often than people expect — wrongly-issued balance bills are frequently reduced or dropped once you push back through the federal process.
 Don't ignore the bill, don't auto-pay it, and don't assume "this is just what it costs."
 Verify against the EOB and dispute through the federal portal.

 Shirley Chia